 The Council has a number of strategies for managing interest rate risk.
 The Annual Treasury Management Strategy draws together the Council's prudential and treasury indicators and its expected treasury operations, including an expectation of interest rate movements.
 From this strategy a treasury indicator is set which provides maximum limits for fixed and variable rate interest rate exposure.
 The central treasury team will monitor interest rates within the year to adjust exposures accordingly.
-For instance during periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be taken for longer periods to secure better long term returns, similarly the drawing of longer term fixed rate borrowing would be postponed
+For instance during periods of falling interest rates, and where economic circumstances make it favourable, fixed rate investments may be taken for longer periods to secure better long term returns, similarly the drawing of longer term fixed rate borrowing would be postponed.

-To illustrate the financial impact of interest changes on the Council, the following tables show the financial effect if interest rates had been 1% higher at 31 March 2014.
-The impact of a 1% fall in interest rates would the same but with the movements being reversed.
+To illustrate the financial impact of interest changes on the Council, the following tables show the financial effect if interest rates had been 1% higher at 31 March 2015.

-Increase in interest payable on variable rate borrowings Increase in interest receivable on variable rate investments Actual 31st March 2014 £000 306 ( 295) Actual 31st March 2013 £000 482 ( 210)
+Increase in interest payable on variable rate borrowings Actual 31st March 2015 £000 297 Actual 31st March 2014 £000 306 Increase in interest receivable on variable rate investments (219) (295) = 78 11 Other presentational changes Actual 31st March 2015 £000 Actual 31st March 2014 £000 Decrease in "fair value" of fixed rate borrowing liabilities (no impact on surplus or deficit on the provision of services) 30,481 23,180

-11 272

-Actual Actual

-31st March 2014 £000 31st March 2013 £000

-Decrease in "fair value" of fixed rate borrowing liabilities (no impact on surplus or deficit on the provision of services) 23,180 25,571